Vlad-Andrei02/RSA-Encryption-Implementation/README.md

-This C++ program was developed as a school project.
-It integrates user registration, login functionality, and bus trip management using RSA encryption for password security and file handling for data storage
+I developed a C++ application that manages bus trips between major Romanian cities, featuring secure user authentication through a custom-made RSA encryption system for password storage.
+The program allows users to create accounts, log in, and manage travel plans by adding or removing trips, with built-in validation for dates and destinations.
+Data persistence is implemented using CSV files, and it also includes robust error handling for input validation and file operations.